Levels and timescales explained

 - You’ll spend 12 months on your Volunteering section.
 For Physical and Skills you must spend 12 months on one and six months on the other – you decide which way round you do it.

-- Your expedition will be for four days and three nights (plus an acclimatisation day) and should take place in ‘wild country’.
+- Your qualifying expedition will be for four days and three nights (plus an acclimatisation day) and should take place in ‘wild country’ (plus a practice expedition).

 - The big difference at Gold is you’ll also do a Residential section – staying away from home for five days and four nights doing a shared activity with people you don’t know.
 It’s great fun and a real chance to do something different!